 "We Want to Protect Our Baby Brother..."
 A Story from the Children's Advocacy Center

 A neighbor looked out of the farmhouse window one day to see two small children (boy & girl) dragging large suitcases and pushing a stroller with a baby across the cornfield.
 The neighbor ran outside to see what was going on, and discovered that the children were running away because their father was "hurting" them.

 The police were called and arrived on the scene.
 After hearing about the childrens' severe sexual and physical abuse, the officer brought the children to the Children's Advocacy Center.
 There, they opened the suitcases and found them filled with diapers, formula, and even the baby's immunization record.
 They shared, "We want to protect our baby brother.
 We don't want Dad to hurt him too."
 The children were then interviewed by a specially-trained forensic interviewer in a child-friendly, safe environment where critical information was obtained and medical exams were conducted.
 Detectives, prosecuting attorneys, child-protective services workers, forensic interviewers, therapists and medical personnel were on-site to assist with getting the children the best care possible.
 After the interview and exams, an investigation was conducted, a confession obtained and the father received a 30-year sentence.
 The children received counseling services (available for free for life) and were adopted together into a new home.

 With the financial support of Greater Ottawa County United Way, the Children's Advocacy Center is able to offer assessment and intervention services in cases of child sexual abuse.
-This program falls under United Way's FoodShelterSupport Initiative which aims to ensure that people have life's basic needs.
+This program falls under United Way's Basic Needs impact area.
 To learn more about the Children's Advocacy Center and their programs and services, visit www.cac-ottawa.org.